Seeing Stars: Where the Movies Were Shot (on Location)

 back to the scene of the crime, outside the International Tower in Long

 Beach, where Danny Glover learns that the dead girl was actually the daughter

 Atkins).
 He meets an eyewitness to the

-jump, 'Dixie', a hooker.
+jump, a hooker named 'Dixie'.
 He also learns that the drugs Amanda took were

 poisoned, and becomes determined to catch the men responsible.

 In the background of this scene, you can see (in the photo above ) the

 a familiar Long Beach landmark at 800 E. Ocean

 (Both buildings are about 1,000 yards northeast of Shoreline Village and